 Mother Nature can change everything in the blink of an eye.
-Just ask any farmer or family who has had their life turned upside-down by a natural disaster.
+Just ask any farmer or family who’s had their life turned upside-down by a natural disaster.
 She has the power to contribute to a bountiful harvest or to completely devastate an entire crop and destroy homes for miles.

-My town was lucky that day because that small funnel eventually evolved into an EF-4 tornado that killed two people and flattened entire neighborhoods.
-The west side of a food processing facility just half a mile from Monsanto was destroyed and several barns that were unfortunate enough to be in its path were leveled, but we were lucky.
+My town was lucky that day because the small funnel eventually evolved into an EF-4 tornado that killed two people and flattened entire neighborhoods.
+The west side of a food processing facility, just a half mile from Monsanto, was destroyed and several barns unfortunate enough to be in its path were leveled.

 I was humbled by this storm and am grateful to have been reminded of the strength of human compassion.
 It’s easy to forget how empathetic and resilient the human spirit can be.
 Mother Nature isn’t always fair, but if you look hard enough, you can always find something beautiful about her.
 If not in her physical acts, then in the actions she inspires in the wake of her devastation.